When it comes to nutritional value of green leafy vegetables, Agathi Keerai or Sesbania Grandiflora stands among the top few.

 - It prevents and helps to manage colon cancer conditions.

-- The leaves and flowers prevent lipid peroxidation and also inhibit the growth of malignant cells.
+- The leaves and flowers prevent poor fat generation.
+They also stop the growth of cancerous cells.

 - Agathi flowers have apoptosis effect against human lung cancer cell lines.